mLamneck/SDDS/readme.md

         }
 };
 ```
 The beauty of this is that this code is completely separated from the rest of your code.
-It's responsible for one thing: to read out the ADC with a given, adjustable interval.
+It's responsible for one thing: to read out the ADC with a given, adjustable interval and pin.
 You don't care who gets notified of a change in the ADC value nor who is setting the readInterval.
 There could be 10 clients subscribed due to different communication channels or none.
 And if nobody's interested in the ADC value, the line
 ```C++
 value = analogRead(_pin);
 ```